ssyiuo1337/Project-Cube/README.md

 ### ⚡ **Current Fabric Mods**

-These mods are built for Fabric and are fully supported:
+These are new mods created for Fabric and are fully supported:

 1. **[Mod Name 4](link)** – Short description of the mod.
 2. **[Mod Name 5](link)** – Short description of the mod.